apache/spark/docs/metrics.rst

-dag.<dag_id>.<task_id>.duration   Seconds taken to finish a task dagrun.duration.success.<dag_id>  Seconds taken for a DagRun to reach success state dagrun.duration.failed.<dag_id>   Seconds taken for a DagRun to reach failed state
+dag.<dag_id>.<task_id>.duration   Seconds taken to finish a task dagrun.duration.success.<dag_id>  Seconds taken for a DagRun to reach success state dagrun.duration.failed.<dag_id>   Seconds taken for a DagRun to reach failed state dagrun.schedule_delay.<dag_id>    Seconds of delay between the scheduled DagRun
+                                  start date and the actual DagRun start date
 ================================= =================================================